"I think I need a bath. Do you think I need a bath?" Isabela asked no one in particular.

 "I know what it means," he growled at her.
 She just grinned back at him, shooting back the remaining whiskey in her glass.
 Cameron returned to their table a small satchel draped across her shoulder.

 "Ready!" she beamed.
 Fenris was at a loss, but he was a man of his word.
 He stood, resigned to hosting this bewildering mage in his home.
-Isabella slammed her glass down, getting everyone's attention.
+Isabela slammed her glass down, getting everyone's attention.

 "Don't forget your pot," she winked up at Cameron tossing a pouch full of coins to the mage.